zeebo/goof/README.md

 fmt.Printf("wrote %d bytes\n", n)
 ```

-Caveat: you have to have called `fmt.Printf` elsewhere in your binary.
+Caveat: you have to have called `fmt.Fprintf` elsewhere in your binary.

 Goof lets you get access to globals in your binary with just the string of
 their name.
 How?